Overview of Protein Assays Methods

 2. The Bio-Rad Bradford Protein Assay tested with the same proteins as our Coomassie (Bradford) Assay produced a very high coefficient of variation (46%), corresponding to very low relative uniformity.

 With most protein assays, sample protein concentrations are determined by comparing their assay responses to that of a dilution-series of standards whose concentrations are known.
 Protein samples and standards are processed in the same manner by mixing them with assay reagent and using a spectrophotometer to measure the absorbances.
 The responses of the standards are used to plot or calculate a standard curve.
 Absorbance values of unknown samples are then interpolated onto the plot or formula for the standard curve to determine their concentrations.

 Obviously, the most accurate results are possible only when unknown and standard samples are treated identically.
 This includes assaying them at the same time and in the same buffer conditions, if possible.
 Because different pipetting steps are involved, replicates are necessary if one wishes to calculate statistics (e.g., standard deviation, coefficient of variation) to account for random error.

 Although most modern spectrophotometers and plate readers have built-in software programs for protein assay data analysis, several factors are frequently misunderstood by technicians.
-Taking a few minutes to study and correctly apply the principles involved in these calculations can greatly enhance one's ability to design assays that yield the most accurate results possible (see the related Tech Tips and links).
+Taking a few minutes to study and correctly apply the principals involved in these calculations can greatly enhance one's ability to design assays that yield the most accurate results possible (see the related Tech Tips and links).